-723.022. (a) Except as otherwise provided by statute, an employer shall withhold the amounts required by an earnings withholding order from all earnings of the employee payable for any pay period ending during the withholding period which commences on the tenth day after service of the order upon the employer and ends on the date of termination of the order.
-The date of termination of the earnings withholding order is the earliest of the following dates:
+723.022. (a) As used in this section, "withholding period" means the period which commences on the tenth day after service of an earnings withholding order upon the employer and which continues until the earliest of the following dates:

 (1) The 130th day after the order was served.